 PSD has created a set of web-based reanalyses comparison tools:

-Monthly/seasonal plotting page: Allows users to make maps and vertical cross-sections from various reanalyses.
+Maps: Monthly/seasonal Map and Cross-section plotter: Allows users to make maps and vertical cross-sections from various reanalyses.
 Statistics include means, anomalies and climatologies.
 Users can also difference the various reanalyses for all three types of statistics (for any overlapping date in the reanalyses).
 Composites (averaging multiple dates) are also available.

 We are exploring the feasibility of various tools.
 The features we hope to have are: